spacetelescope/drizzlepac/doc/source/mast_data_products/catalog_generation.rst

         Percentage limit on source fraction deblending limit

     * ratio_bigsource_limit: int
         Limit on the ratio of the "big sources" found with the Gaussian vs the RickerWavelet kernel.
-The ratio is interpreted as indicative of overlapping PSFs vs nebulousity.
+The ratio is interpreted as indicative of overlapping PSFs vs nebulosity.
 If the ratio is larger than this limit, the processing is allowed to proceed.

     * ratio_bigsource_deblend_limit: int
         Limit used to filter out prohibitively large segments as it a resource consuming task to try and deblend very large segments.
 If the ratio of the area of the largest segment to the area of the next smaller segment is larger than this limit, segment is not deblended.